-These French fries are perfection itself, but they are not deep-fried; instead they turn out all crispy and delicious in an air fryer with a minimal quantity of oil.
-If you want an even healthier, no-oil option, I've got you covered as well.
+These golden Air Fryer French fries are perfection itself.
+They turn out crispy and delicious in an air fryer with very little oil.
+If you want an even healthier, no-oil option, I've got you covered as well!

 I've experimented with a million ways of making the perfect air fryer French Fries from scratch since.
 I've made them with different sizes of cuts.
 I've made them at different temperatures.
 I've made them with and without oil.
 I've salted them before air-frying, I've salted them after.
 I've happily eaten all of these experiments.